AshwinSundar/ashwinsundar/drafts/intro-to-vim.md

 "How to exit Vim" is a common meme at the moment, so let's cover that since I'm guessing 40% of my readers are here for just that.
 To discard changes and exit vim, type `:q!` and you're free!
 But instead of running away from our keyboards and jumping for joy, let's re-enter the file and explore a few other useful commands in what is known as Command Line mode.
 Normal Mode is kind of like base camp for Vim, so when things go sideways and it's not clear what mode you're in anymore, just hit `Esc` to get back to a known starting point.
 It might sound strange, but all of the commands below are entered while in Normal Mode, not Insert Mode.
 That is because if you are in Insert Mode and type a command such as `dd`, it will just modify the file at the current cursor location to insert the characters dd.

+[^1]: The author of Vim, Bram Moolenaar recently passed away.
+If you have benefitted from this wonderful piece of freeware, please consider donating to the Ugandan charity Bram wished to sponsor, [ICCF-Holland](https://vimhelp.org/uganda.txt.html#iccfa)
+[^2]: By placing the letters 'v', 'i', and 'm' next to each other, in sequence, the author hopes to instill some ideas about what this article may be about, prior to actually exploring those ideas.